RaviTambade/TFLCPP/Notes/C/debugging.md

-Certainly!
-Here's your content transformed into a **mentor storytelling style** to engage students while explaining the concept of **Debugging in Programming**:

----

-## 🧭 Mentor's Story: *“The Detective Inside Every Programmer”*
+## “The Detective Inside Every Programmer”

 *"Class, gather around!
 Today, I’m not going to teach you a new syntax or a keyword...
 Today, I want to awaken the detective inside you."*